Harvest Heritage: Conservation - NewsBreak

 Harvest Heritage: Conservation

-CENTRAL ILLINOIS (WCIA) — You’ve probably seen signs along fields like this one, designating the national Star program which was originated with 2 farmers in Champaign County.
+CENTRAL ILLINOIS (WCIA) — You’ve probably seen signs for the national S.T.A.R. program along fields in Central Illinois.
+The program originated with two farmers in Champaign County.
 One was Steve Stierwalt.

 “My personal passion is agriculture and the need to protect this resource so that future generations can enjoy this tremendous resource we have here,” Stierwalt said.